Quick Fix: The square root of 10 is 3.162 when rounded to three decimal places.

 The best estimate is 3.16.

-How do I find the square root of a number without a calculator?
+How do I find a square root without a calculator?

 - Find the two perfect squares it sits between.